Terms of Use for Veem Services

 - Currency Conversion: Deposits may be held in USD or converted into other supported currencies in your Wallet per your instructions, subject to FX fees.

-- Termination: Veem may revoke or reassign VBAs at any time.
-Upon account closure, your VBA will be deactivated immediately.
+- Termination: Veem may revoke or reassign VBAs at any time upon reasonable notice.
+Upon account closure, your VBA will be deactivated and any remaining balance will be returned to you in accordance with Section 2.10.

 2. User Accounts